scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/4-skills-matter-for-scotland.md

 layout: default
 title:  "Skills matter for Scotland"
 category: future-skills-action-plan
-summary: "Scotland is an economically successful country supported by a successful skills system, however we must ensure that the system can adapt to meet the challenges and opportunities ahead."
+summary: "Scotland has a strong economy supported by a successful skills system.
+However, we must ensure that our skills system can adapt to meet the challenges and opportunities ahead."
 index: 40
 parent: future-skills-action-plan
 thispage: future-skills-action-plan